HomeLatest NewseHealthUK announces to ‘constructively’ engage with India over new Covid travel norms

 Advertisement

-From October 4, the current “traffic light system” of red, amber, green countries based on levels of COVID-19 risk will be replaced by one red list of countries.
+From October 4, the current “traffic light system” of red, amber, green countries based on levels of risk will be replaced by one red list of countries.

 The scrapping of the amber list, which is what India is currently on, means a reduced PCR test cost burden only for some travellers.